Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-15-DutchDisease.md

 > 2. a person who studies languages or linguistics.

 ### curse
+> 1. (n.) a rude or offensive word or phrase that some people use when they are very angry.
+> 2. a word or phrase that has a magic power to make something bad happen.
+> 3. something that causes harm or evil
+> 4. (v.) speak angrily
+> 5. to say magic words which are intended to bring bad luck to someone

 ### hypothesis
 > (n.) an idea or explanation of something that is based on a few known facts but that has not yet been proved to be true or correct